Frequently Asked Questions

 How many students are enrolled and what grades are offered?

-ECS enrollment for 2021/22 is 940+ students in PS-12th grade.
-Our school has experienced 30% growth over the past six years!
+ECS enrollment is 1,100+ students in Preschool through 12th grade.
+Our school has experienced 73% growth over the past ten years!

 Where are you located?

-- Middle School Campus (7-8) inside First Southern Baptist Church located at 25 S. Cullen Ave. in Evansville
+- Middle School Campus (7-8) inside First Southern Baptist Church located at 25 S. Cullen Ave. in Evansville.

-- High School Campus (9-12), free-standing campus located at 4401 Epworth Rd. in Newburgh
+- High School Campus (9-12), located at 4401 Epworth Rd. in Newburgh next to the Elementary Campus.

-What is your average class size?
+What are your class sizes?

 Are you accredited?